AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Qualitative Temp Experiment**

 ## Results and Analysis
-Table 1 displays the data collected during the experiments described in the Methods section.
+Table 1 displays a summary of data collected during the experiments described in the Methods section.

 **Table 1**: Displays the data collected during Trials 1 through 6 of the experiments performed on March 10.
 This includes: experiment duration (s), average pressure difference between the interior and exterior of the reactor (Pa), the average temperature of influent water (C), and corresponding standard deviations.
-Full data logs may be found on [this spreadsheet](https://docs.google.com/spreadsheets/d/1TsF6WTH7_1kZF3rtxQfxWHmNm25GDSTorC64Gjq5S7U/edit?usp=sharing).
+Full data records may be found on [this site](https://docs.google.com/spreadsheets/d/1TsF6WTH7_1kZF3rtxQfxWHmNm25GDSTorC64Gjq5S7U/edit?usp=sharing).
 |              Trial               |    1    |    2    |    3    |    4    |    5    |    6    |
 |:--------------------------------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 |     Approximate duration (s)     |   25    |   25    |   25    |   25    |   15    |   15    |